Aendoarphin/scraphousemma/README.md

 # ScrapHouse: An MMA Media Platform
-The current key objective for this web app is to centralize MMA content while maintaining aesthetics and simple navigation.
+The key objective for this web app is to centralize MMA content while maintaining aesthetics and simple navigation.

 This project is currently unreleased and is undergoing development.